Please spread the word!

 Fostering

 Fostering can be very rewarding work as you take in a rescue dog who - for various reasons - isn't doing well in kennels and look after him or her until they find a home.
 Fostering can be a very short term thing - taking in a dog for a couple of nights until there's a spot for him in kennels - or a longer one.
 Your dog will need to be the welcoming, fairly unflustered sort who is happy to welcome strangers into his home.
 Many dog charities (but not all) need fosterers, and they also find them invaluble into giving insights into how the dog behaves, responds & his needs, likes, dislikes & wants.
-Dog Rescue Pages have a huge number of dog charities listed on their site, and it's fantastic for routing out the smaller dog charities near you
+The Dog Rescue Directory have a huge number of dog charities listed on their site, and it's fantastic for routing out the smaller dog charities near you